dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Rx 4.0 solved this (and Rx 6.0 still uses the same approach) by collapsing everything down to a single NuGet package, `System.Reactive`.
 To access UI-framework-specific functionality, you no long needed to add a reference to a UI-framework-specific package such as `System.Reactive.Windows.Forms`.
 From a developer's perspective, the functionality was right there in `System.Reactive`.
 The exact API surface area you saw was determined by your target platform.
 If you built a UWP application, you would get `lib\uap10.0.16299\System.Reactive.dll` which had the UWP-specific dispatcher support built in.
 If your application was built for `net6.0-windows10.0.19041` (or a .NET 6.0 TFM specifying a later Windows SDK) you would get `lib\net6.0-windows10.0.19041\System.Reactive.dll` which has the Windows Forms and WPF dispatcher and related types build in.
 If your target was `net472` or a later .NET Framework you would get `lib\net472\System.Reactive.dll`, which also included the Windows Forms and WPF dispatcher support (but built for .NET Framework, instead of .NET 6.0).
 And if you weren't using any client-side UI framework, then the behaviour depended on whether you were using .NET Framework, or .NET 6.0+.
 With .NET Framework you'd get the `net472` DLL, which would include the WPF and Windows Forms support, but it didn't really matter because those frameworks were present as part of any .NET Framework installation.
 And if you target .NET 6.0 you'll get the `lib\net6.0\System.Reactive.dll`, which has no UI framework support, but that's fine because any .NET 6.0+ TFM that doesn't mention 'windows' doesn't offer either WPF or Windows Forms.

 It's worth noting that even if we do go back to a multi-package approach, this problem goes away if you use the modern project system.
 The problem described in [#305](https://github.com/dotnet/reactive/issues/305) occurs only with the old `packages.config` system.
-If you try to reproduce the problem in a project that uses the .NET SDK project system introduced back in MSBuild 15 (Visual Studio 2017), the problem won't occur.
+If you try to reproduce the problem in a project that uses the .NET SDK project system introduced back in MSBuild 15 (Visual Studio 2017), the problem doesn't occur.
 Visual Studio 2017 is the oldest version of Visual Studio with mainstream support.

 Although some projects continue to use `packages.config` today, proper package references have been available for a long time now, even for projects that are still stuck on the older style of project file.